- About This Trip

 Electrical current is 110 volts, 60Hz.
 American-style flat two-pin plugs and a plug with a third round grounding pin are standard.

-Accommodations on this trip are all in hotels, other than one night in guest ranch.
+Accommodations on this trip are all in hotels, other than one night in guest ranch and one on a houseboat.
 Our hotels are not five-star but they are clean and comfortable, convenient and provide all the basic needs for this type of travel.

 Rooming & Solo Travellers